 Surviving the Scandal

-In terms of keeping things quiet, MLB placed a gag order on teams commenting on the punishment.
+Moments after releasing its internal investigation, MLB placed a gag order on teams commenting on the cheating scandal.
 In response, the Dodgers issued a non-statement statement a bit after midnight today.

 — Los Angeles Dodgers (@Dodgers) January 14, 2020